What is SNAP?

 The statute requires that an oral report be provided to DHS/DFCS within 24 hours of the time the reporter learns of the suspected abuse or maltreatment.
 Reports may be made to law enforcement or the District Attorney if a DHS/DFCS report cannot be made.

-Additionally, changes were made beyond the definition provisions to permits photographs of a child's injuries to be taken without parental permission as documentary evidence.
+Additionally, changes were made beyond the definition provisions to permit photographs of a child's injuries to be taken without parental permission as documentary evidence.
 Previously photos could only be taken by hospital "staff," physicians, law enforcement personnel, school officials and staff of child protection agencies.
 The limitation to "staff" has now been expanded to include "employees or volunteers" of hospitals and other child protection agencies.

 Q: What does substantiated mean?